samsja/dion/README.md

 )
 ```

-### Usage with ProcessGroup for DDP
+### Usage with DDP ProcessGroup

 Training with DistributedDataParallel (DDP) is also supported.
-Pass in the DDP-wrapped model's `process_group` instead of a device mesh.
-This will allow the optimizer to efficiently distribute work across all GPUs.
+DDP uses PyTorch `ProcessGroup` instead of `DeviceMesh`, which is stored in the DDP-wrapped model's `process_group` field.
+Providing this to the optimizer will allow it to efficiently distribute work across all GPUs.
 If no `process_group` is provided, the optimizer will run in single-GPU mode, and every device in the DDP world will redundantly perform the same work.

 ```python
 ddp_model = DistributedDataParallel(model, ...)